oakleywindiate/NYTChallenge/README.md

 Browse the New York Times Top Stories for the day, see details, and sort by categories.

 ## Purpose
 This application was built as part of an interview simulation.
-Given eight hours, developers were tasked with building a website that displays NYT articles from the NYT API.
+Given eight hours, developers were tasked with building a website that displays NYT articles from the NYT API,has an intuitive UI, and employs a testing suite.
 This project aims to teach new developers how to speak to their process for decision making and delivering a viable MVP within the time constraints of the assignment.

 ### Features
 * View all NYT articles